bright/bright.github.io/_posts/2016-8-22-reactivecocoa-ui-bindings-with-rex.md

 You can clearly see that `Rex` makes our bindings much easier to read and understand.
 These are just examples, but you can find much more interesting properties like `rex_selectedSegmentIndex` for `UISegmentedControl` or `rex_on` for `UISwitch`.
 Moreover, `Rex` comes with some handy signal transformations, so go check it out!

 *This article is cross-posted with my [my personal blog](http://eluss.github.io/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/reactivecocoa-ui-bindings-with-rex)*